 When I grew up in the sixties, folksinging was everywhere.
-I walked around town with my second-hand Spanish guitar slung across my back by an embroidered shoulder strap.
+I walked around town with my hand-made Mallorcan guitar slung across my back by an embroidered shoulder strap.
 Like other folkies, I was ready to sit down anywhere to sing and play.

 The Clancy Brothers and Tommy Makem were very popular and I learned their songs from a little green book I still have somewhere downstairs.